Albuquerque, New Mexico: Climate

 Albuquerque averages 7.9 in of snow per winter, and experiences several accumulating snow events each season.
-Locations in the Northeast Heights and Eastern Foothills tend to receive more snowfall due to each region's higher elevation and proximity to the mountains.
-The city was one of several in the region experiencing a severe winter storm on December 28–30, 2006, with locations in Albuquerque receiving between 10.5 and 26 in of snow.
+Locations in the Northeast Heights and foothills tend to receive more snowfall due to each region's higher elevation and proximity to the mountains.
+East Mountain communities average more snow and at times not usually experienced in the city.
+The metro area was one of several in the region experiencing a severe winter storm on December 28–30, 2006, with locations in the Albuquerque area receiving between 10.5 and 26 in of snow.
 More recently, a major winter storm in late February 2015 dropped up to a foot (30 cm) of snow on most of the city.
 Such large snowfalls are rare occurrences during the period of record, and they greatly impact traffic movement and the workforce due to their rarity.

-The mountains and highlands east of the city create a rain shadow effect, due to the drying of air descending the mountains; the Sandia Mountain foothills tend to lift any available moisture, enhancing precipitation to about 10–17 in annually.
-Traveling west, north, and east of Albuquerque, one quickly rises in elevation and leaves the sheltering effect of the valley to enter a noticeably cooler and slightly wetter environment.
-One such area is considered part of Albuquerque Metropolitan Area, commonly called the East Mountain area; it is covered in woodlands of juniper and piñon trees, a common trait of southwestern uplands and the southernmost Rocky Mountains.
+The mountains and highlands east of the city create a rain shadow effect from moist Gulf airmasses moving towards the area, due to the drying of air descending the west side of the mountains into much of Albuquerque; the Sandia Mountains tend to lift any available moisture, enhancing precipitation to about 10–17 in annually.
+Traveling west, north, and east of Albuquerque, one quickly rises in elevation, leaving the sheltering effect of the valley to enter a noticeably cooler and slightly wetter environment.
+One such area is considered part of Albuquerque Metropolitan Area, commonly called the East Mountain area, is covered in woodlands of juniper and piñon trees, a common trait of southwestern uplands and the southern Rocky Mountains.

+Albuquerque's growing season averages 208 days, which is the total consecutive days of low temperature above 32 °F between the last spring freeze and first fall freeze, based on 1991 to 2020 climatology at the Sunport.
+The growing season can vary depending on local terrain or the year, and is shorter in colder locales of the valley, foothills, and especially the East Mountains; Sandia Park averages a growing season of 152 days.